C1924

 AUTHENTICITY

 1. Sacramela plumula.
 Yellow-Fronted Honey-Eater, 2.
 Ptilotula flavescens.
-Yellow-Tinted Honey-Eater. - Vintage Print from 1924
+Yellow-Tinted Honey-Eater. - Antique Print from 1924

 Guaranteed Vintage Item